dccuchile/wefe/doc/create_metric.rst

 ==================================

 Next, you must implement the :code:`run_query` method.
-This method will evaluate the metrics on the embedding model.
+This method will evaluate the metric on a given embedding model.
-It must perform 3 basic operations before executing anything.
+It must perform 2 basic operations before executing anything.

+1. Validate the inputs and Transforming :code:`query` to embeddings:

+    To do this, execute the function :code:`self._get_embeddings_from_query` using the provided parameters.

+    First, it validate that the parameters
+    :code:`query`, :code:`word_embedding_model`,
+    :code:`lost_vocabulary_threshold` and
-1. Validate the inputs: validate that the parameters :code:`query`, :code:`word_embedding_model`, :code:`lost_vocabulary_threshold` and :code:`warn_filtered_words` are of type :code:`Query`, :code:`WordEmbeddingModel`, bool and bool respectively.
+    :code:`warn_filtered_words` are of type :code:`Query`,
-This is done using the :code:`_check_input`.
+    :code:`WordEmbeddingModel`, ``bool`` and ``bool`` respectively.
     It will raise an exception if it finds a problem with the parameters.

-2. Transforming :code:`query` to embeddings.

-    To do this, execute the function :code:`self._get_embeddings_from_query` using the query and the model.
+    Second, if no error triggered an exception, it converts all word sets into Word Embeddings.
-    This could return either:
+    This process could return either:

-        - :code:`None` in case some set loses a higher percentage of words than those specified by the :code:`lost_vocabulary_threshold` parameter.
+        - :code:`None` in case for any set of words there are more missing words in the embedding model than the value of parameter :code:`lost_vocabulary_threshold` (specified as a percentage).
-        - Otherwise, a tuple.
-This tuple will contain in the first place, an array of dictionaries with the embeddings of each target.
-In the second place and an array of dictionaries of the embeddings of each attribute set.
-Each dictionary will be a mapping between word and associated embedding.
+        - Otherwise, a tuple is returned.
+This tuple will contain in the first element an array of dictionaries with the embeddings of each target set, and in the second element, an array of dictionaries with the embeddings of each attribute set.
+Each dictionary will be a mapping between words and their corresponding embedding vectors.

-3. Check if the array of embeddings is None in case there is a set that has lost more words than the threshold percentage.
+2. Check if the array of embeddings is None when there is a word set in which more than the threshold percentage of words doesn't have an embedding.

-from .base_metric import BaseMetric from ..query import Query from ..word_embedding_model import WordEmbeddingModel
+>>> from .base_metric import BaseMetric
+>>> from ..query import Query
+>>> from ..word_embedding_model import WordEmbeddingModel
+>>>
+>>>
 >>> class ExampleMetric(BaseMetric):
 >>>     def __init__(self):
 >>>